-Theorem 4.5.
+Theorem 2.
 Let \mathcal{P} be an acyclic FOND^{MP} HTN problem.
 Deciding whether \mathcal{P} has a strong or strong cyclic solution is EXPSPACE-complete.

 Proof.
-Membership: we again use our alternating progression algorithm from Section 3 and the fact that strong and strong cyclic solutions collapse for acyclic problems.
-Also similarly to the proof of membership of Theorem 4.4, we do not require the variable V although this is not necessary now as we will provide a time bound.
+Membership: we again use our alternating progression algorithm (Alg.
+2) and the fact that strong and strong cyclic solutions collapse for acyclic problems.
+Also similarly to the proof of membership of Theorem 1, we do not require the variable V although this is not necessary now as we will provide a time bound.
 We notice that the initial task network can be decomposed into a primitive task network with bounded size m^{k+1} where k is the maximum stratification of the compound tasks, and m is the size of the largest task network in the problem as shown in Corollary 3.2. by Alford, Bercher, and Aha (2015).
 Thus, the progression algorithm always terminates and determines if a solution exists within an exponential number of steps as the number of methods which can be applied is bounded exponentially and similarly with the execution of primitive tasks.
 So the problem is in AEXPTIME = EXPSPACE.

-Hardness: we will give a proof sketch on how to give a logarithmic reduction of deciding whether an arbitrary ATM A accepts a string w_I in time k.
-We will extend the proof of NEXPTIME-hardness for deterministic acyclic problems in Thm.
+Hardness: we outline how to give a logarithmic reduction of deciding whether an arbitrary ATM A accepts a string w_I in time k.
+We extend the proof of NEXPTIME-hardness for deterministic acyclic problems in Thm.
 6.1 by Alford, Bercher, and Aha (2015) which involved a reduction from an NTM.
 The idea of the original proof is to represent a witness for an NTM or a sequence of strings w_0, \ldots, w_k with exponentially many totally ordered tasks as described in the proof of Thm.
-4.4 above.
+1 above.
 Each task asserts a fact representing a tape symbol at a tape cell, of which only one can be true at a given time.
-A second sequence of totally ordered tasks are synchronised with these tasks to check whether the ith character of strings w_j and w{j+1} are equivalent.
-A third totally ordered sequence is used to keep track of the tape head and determine transitions.
-In this way, the transformed problem is able to generate any witness for the NTM with input w_I and only yields a solution if the witness is indeed a proof for the original problem.
+A second sequence of totally ordered tasks are synchronised with these tasks to check whether the ith character of strings w_i and w{i+1} are equivalent.
+A third totally ordered sequence tracks the tape head and determine transitions.
+Thus, the transformed problem is able to generate any witness for the NTM with input w_I and yields a solution only if the witness is a proof for the original problem.